NoRedInk/elm-style-guide/README.md

 - Tabs component

-## How to Structure Modules for A Component
+## How to Structure Modules for Reuse

-We use "component" here in its loosest sense: ranging from a reusable view function to a pluggable trio of model/view/update functions.

-When the component is small enough, it's fine to let a single module hold all relevant code:
+When the module is small enough, it's fine to let a single file hold all relevant code:

 - Nri/
   - Button.elm

-When the component gets more complex, break out each of the Elm architecture triad into its own file:
+When the module gets more complex, break out each of the Elm architecture triad into its own file while keeping the top-level Elm file as the public interface to import:

 - Nri/
   - Leaderboard.elm -- Expose Model, init, view, update, and other types/functions necessary for use